edmondburnett/pint/README.md

 # Pint

-Track and record your daily water intake.
 WIP.
+Track and record personal daily water intake.

+The existing landscape of hydration trackers I've tried are not to my taste, thus this little project.

 ## Todo